PinkProgramming/git-intro/index.md

 ```
 brew install git
 ```
-Windows users may download [Git for Windows](https://git-for-windows.github.io/) using their exe-installer (or for advanced users as a [Chocolatey-package](https://chocolatey.org/packages/git)).
-Note: Git-for-Windows includes an ad-hoc BASH console.
-Ambitious BASH-users may benefit from installing [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) first, then using the [Linux installation guide](https://git-scm.com/download/linux).
+Windows users may download [Git for Windows](https://git-for-windows.github.io/) using their exe-installer.

 ## Initialising a repository (repo)
 You start tracking a folder with git when you run the following command in that folder in the terminal: